 The Gospel of John is like a mountain peak in the New Testament.
-It stands apart from the Synoptic Gospels and from its summit you can survey vast tracks of biblical revelation.
+It stands apart from the Synoptic Gospels, and from its summit you can survey vast tracts of biblical revelation.
 The Prologue to John puts the entire narrative in the context of the eternal, pre-existent Word who became flesh in Jesus and the Gospel focuses on Jesus and his messianic mission.
 With seven signs and seven ‘I am’ sayings, teaching about eternal life, and abundant symbolism and irony, the Fourth Gospel has much that is both edifying and intriguing.
-This unit explores the purpose, structure and content of John, along with its key themes, historical reliability and exegesis of key chapters.
-The unit will equip you to read John for all its worth.
+This subject explores the purpose, structure and content of John, along with its key themes, historical reliability and exegesis of key chapters.
+It will equip you to read John for all its worth.